-48. The Recommendation Letter was an extraordinary departure from the vanilla form of existence of a relationship without commentary or hyperbole.
+47. The Recommendation Letter was an extraordinary departure from the vanilla form of existence of a relationship without commentary or hyperbole.

 "reference letter" typically issued by GECC to a borrower's specific vendor attesting to the mere has "performed well."
 "Excellent" status was exclusive to - - and created for - - Petters Capital, because according to GECC, "There's no characterization that we use to say some customers are good, some are bad, and some are excellent.
 It just doesn't exist."
-Upon information and belief, this characterization was created by Petters who ghost-wrote this verbiage and GECC obliged by signing the letter.
+Upon information and belief, this characterization was created by Petters who provided GECC the verbiage he wanted in the Recommendation Letter and

-49. The Recommendation Letter characterizes Petters Capital as an "excellent customer" who to be of high character and possessing strong moral values.
+48. The Recommendation Letter characterizes Petters Capital as an "excellent customer" who